 According to Molinari, that game rings a bell as one of the best moments of his football career.

 “A lot of great experiences, you’ve got the Orange Bowl victory, and I had a lot of great individual performances that are very relevant in my brain,” said Molinari, reminiscing on his gridiron days.
 “Just very memorable.
 Just being a part of a team and being able to experience that for four years was what sticks out the most.
 And the friendships that I made and just being able to be around those type of guys and experience that, that’s what sticks out the most.”

 For most athletes, their collegiate athletic experience ends when their four years of eligibility run out.
-But for Molinari, he now has the opportunity to partake in yet another Division I sport at West Virginia, as a Graduate Assistant for the Men’s Golf team.
+But for Molinari, he now has the opportunity to partake in yet another Division I sport at WVU as a graduate assistant for the Men’s Golf team.

-“I wasn’t too serious about (golf) but once I got to college I started working at a golf course and that kind of boosted my interest in the game of golf,” he said.
-“I got the opportunity to meet Coach Covich (Sean Covich) through a friend and we played some golf together last summer and created a relationship.
+“I wasn’t too serious about (golf) but once I got to college, I started working at a golf course and that kind of boosted my interest in the game,” he said.
+“I got the opportunity to meet Coach (Sean) Covich through a friend and we played some golf together last summer and created a relationship.
 I kind of knew that he was going to need to hire a graduate assistant and I knew that I wanted to stay in school so I knew I’d be looking for a graduate assistantship so it was kind of unsaid but it just happened.”